darkoperator/Posh-SecMod/README.md

 - Database: Functions that are useful when interacting with databases.
 ## ChangeLog
 ### Version 1.3
-Moved Nessus, Shodan, VirusTotal and Metasploit modules to individual ones for easier maintenance and update.
+Moved Nessus, Shodan, VirusTotal and Metasploit modules to individual modules for easier maintenance and update.
 ### Version 1.2
 - Added Shodan submodule
 - Added VirusTotal submodule